Re-energising The Illawarra Through Additive Manufacturing

 Project Outcomes and Publications

 After initially receiving seed funding, the team has undertaken studies looking at additive manufacturing at different scales globally and has recently been awarded project funding to continue this work.
 Members of the team have visited the Manchester Fablab and networked at the community level.
-They have also visited visited the Lancaster Product Development Unit (LPDU) that operates at the regional level (North West UK).
+They have also visited Lancaster Product Development Unit (LPDU) that operates at the regional level (North West UK).
 The team has also visited an advanced manufacturing policy network - America Makes.

 A key finding is that advanced manufacturing is unlikely to simply substitute for current systems of mass manufacturing involving offshoring to factories in Asia with ‘comparative advantages’; containerization, logistics and supply chains; and cyclic commodity cultures.
 Initial work has found that advanced manufacturing is facilitating consumer participation in production, regional ‘trust’ networks, and providing a solution to geopolitical demands for ‘re-shoring’.